 Acupuncture has been shown to be effective for individuals who are living with some form of arthritis and chronic pain.

 The Arthritis Foundation National Office has reported that chronic pain and inflammation plagues nearly 50 million adults and 300,000 children in the USA.
 For these individuals who are living with some form of arthritis, and who are suffering from the chronic pain and inflammation, it can seem like an exhausting and impossible task to find relief.
+No one seems to like it.

 While prescription medications and joint surgeries may ease discomfort in some individuals, other non-invasive techniques may provide equally successful results for those seeking a more holistic approach through acupuncture to combat arthritic pain.